 What happens to one’s soul/spirit after suicide?
-I recently had a close friend commit suicide and I am so worried that she will still not be at peace with herself.
-She had an anxiety disorder due to a troubled childhood and although she loved life, her friends, and her family, she just could not be independent as she could not relax.
+I recently had a close friend commit suicide, and I am so worried that she will still not be at peace with herself.
+She had an anxiety disorder due to a troubled childhood, and although she loved life, her friends, and her family, she just could not be independent as she could not relax.
 We struggled together with this for so long.
 She was a creative and loving individual who had traveled much and lived away from us for a few years, so she had known independence.
-She feared for her sanity – she explained to me that she wanted to die because she actually did love herself and the constant thoughts going through her head would eventually turn into madness.
-I dearly love her and couldn’t bear to think that she will eternally go through this struggle.
+She feared for her sanity – she explained to me that she wanted to die because she actually did love herself – and the constant thoughts going through her head would eventually turn into madness.
+I dearly loved her and couldn’t bear to think that she will eternally go through this struggle.
 I am searching within myself to find meaning in my loss.

 It’s obvious that you were and are a very close and loving friend.
 You have suffered with your friend right up to the end and beyond.
-You cared about her welfare, and her emotional and spiritual state.
-But, now this tragedy has occurred and, no matter what you or anyone tried to do, she has passed into eternity.
+You cared about her welfare and her emotional and spiritual state.
+But, now this tragedy has occurred, and, no matter what you or anyone tried to do, she has passed into eternity.

 God can become more personal to you in this time of suffering.
-God can give you courage and make you a person of character with strong values.
+God can give you courage and make you a person of character grounded in strong values.
 God can demonstrate His love and comfort to you during your pain.
 God can give you more wisdom to help others who have suffered.